Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Coastal areas: sea-level-rise risks.

-The PNACC 2021–2030 defines action lines for water, biodiversity, coasts, health, tourism, and energy.
+The PNACC 2021-2030 defines action lines for water, biodiversity, coasts, health, tourism and energy.
+Highlighted examples include Barcelona's Climate Plan 2030, resilient-agriculture strategies in Andalusia, and coastal-risk adaptation plans in the Canary Islands.

 International examples

-• Netherlands: large-scale flood-protection infrastructure and floating cities.
+• Netherlands: large-scale flood-protection infrastructure and floating buildings.

 • Chile: adaptation strategies for agriculture in arid areas.